dagny099/citation-compass/docs/development/FILE_UPLOAD_GUIDE.md

 3. **Prepare your own files** using the format guidelines
 4. **Start importing** your research paper collections!

-The file upload feature makes it easy to import large collections of papers from your research workflow into the Academic Citation Platform. 🚀
+The file upload feature makes it easy to import large collections of papers from your research workflow into Citation Compass.